nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL unguided - Cognitive Services and deep learning.md

 #### Tasks to complete

-1. Within your RDP session to the Data Science VM, switch to the command prompt that is running the Jupyter Notebook command and press **Control + Break**.
+1. Within your RDP session to the lab VM, switch to the command prompt that is running the Jupyter Notebook command and press **Control + Break**.
 This will stop the jupyter notebook process while you update TensorFlow.

 2. Use the pip command to install tensorflow.